Something Real (Phoebe Snow album): Critical reception

-The Los Angeles Times thought that "while this album is classy and polished, there isn't much that approaches classic Snow territory, aside from 'We Might Never Feel This Way Again', with its touching, grab-the-moment romanticism, and the softly tender 'I'm Your Girl', which Snow wrote for her late mother."
+The Los Angeles Times thought that, "while this album is classy and polished, there isn't much that approaches classic Snow territory, aside from 'We Might Never Feel This Way Again', with its touching, grab-the-moment romanticism, and the softly tender 'I'm Your Girl', which Snow wrote for her late mother."
 The Buffalo News wrote that the singer "still has trouble resisting instrumental sucrose in the background, but the sound of Phoebe Snow singing 'I'm Your Girl' or 'If I Can Just Get Through the Night' is the essence of pop authenticity."
 The Boston Globe concluded that Something Real "has a couple of slick, poorly chosen cover songs, but her four original songs on the album are sparkling."

 The Vancouver Sun opined that "the highly produced musical packaging feels too slick and hip for conveying truly honest emotions."
 The Washington Post declared: "With a voice that's equally suited to pop, R&B and gospel, she has no difficulty reviving the old Emotions' hit 'Best of My Love' or emulating James Taylor's tuneful insouciance on 'Soothin, but other song choices don't pan out nearly as well."
 The New York Times deemed Something Real Snow's "most coherent album," writing that her "excesses are reined in just enough to make her sound bighearted and benevolent rather than overwrought."

 AllMusic called the album "a sturdy, respectable set," writing that Snow "tends to de-emphasize the more unusual aspects of her voice, although not so much that you'd confuse it with anybody else's."

 Aftermath

 At the time of the album's release, Snow would say of Something Real: “We’ve made our statement on this record: it's got the right amount of everything.
 But I want my next [album] to reduce the margin for error - [to have] strong powerful music...that expresses how I envision myself."
-Snow would in fact abandon the recording of her second Elektra Records album after cutting six tracks which (Phoebe Snow quote:) "were just wrong.
+Snow would abandon the recording of her second Elektra album after cutting six tracks which (Phoebe Snow quote:) "were just wrong.
 They weren't who I am.
 I was like the gal singer who phoned her part in."
-Snow asked for release from her Elektra Records contract, recording what would be her final two studio albums: I Can't Complain (1998) and Natural Wonder (2003), for indie labels.
+Snow asked for release from her contract, recording what would be her final two studio albums: I Can't Complain (1998) and Natural Wonder (2003), for indie labels.